-entourage effect One of the most important factors when considering medication and therapeutic substances is their interactions with one another.
+In this article we want to discuss about the entourage effect.
+One of the most important factors when considering medication and therapeutic substances is their interactions with one another.
 When mixed or taken together, substances can have varying effects on one another–some can cancel out each other’s effects, while others can work in a more complementary way.

 The latter interaction can even enhance the efficacy of both substances, resulting in a greater overall effect.
 This result, in the context of terpenes and cannabinoids, is better known as the “Entourage Effect”.
 This article will focus on the entourage effect–what it is, how it works, and the impact of these effects on one’s overall health.